Oracle Data dictionary cache database buffer cache redo log caches add any others

 Oracle Instances: Consists of one or more control file, data files & redo file those all file names and record are saved in his control file.

 Database Instances: Maximize performances and accommodate many users, a multi-process database system uses some processes called Background Processes.
 An instance is a combination of the background processes and memory area required to access to Oracle DB.
 The database application system required only one instance for one database; any database is mounted by his specific instances.
 Instances have four basic types that are given below.

 PMON (Process Monitor), SMON (System Monitor), DBWR (Database Writer), LGWR (Log Writer).

-PMON (Process Monitor): Cleans-up when user processes failed, PMON is responsible for cleaning the DB buffer cache & freeing database resources that the time user process was using, like delete/remove the process ID from the list of processes.
-PNOM is also time-to-time checks the status of dispatcher and server processes on network.
+PMON (Process Monitor): Cleans-up when user processes failed, PMON is responsible for cleaning the DB buffer cache & freeing database resources that the time user process was using, like to delete/remove the process ID from the list of processes.
+PNOM is also time-to-time checks the status of dispatcher and server processes on the network.

 SMON (System Monitor): Cleans-up after an Oracle instance, they also perform recovery process, if necessary, SMON is also responsible for cleaning the temporary segments that are no longer in use within DD managed table-spaces.
 SMON read offline error and checks regularly to see whether it is needed.
 Other processes can call SMON if they need help.